Taco Bell’s first restaurants only offered 5 items, and most are no longer on the menu - NewsBreak

 (NEXSTAR) – The very first Taco Bell location was no bigger than a two-car garage.
 It didn’t have indoor seating, it didn’t have a drive-thru, and it certainly didn’t have Doritos Locos Tacos, supreme or otherwise.

-It did, however, have several menu items that are nowhere to be found among Taco Bell’s current offerings, including a “chili burger.”The not-so-secret meaning behind In-N-Out’s palm trees
+It did, however, have several menu items that are nowhere to be found among Taco Bell’s current offerings, including a “chili burger.”Here’s why egg prices are quickly rising

 Glen Bell, the chain’s founder, opened his first Taco Bell in Downey, California, in 1962.
 Bell had previously operated a number of fast-food restaurants throughout the ‘50s — including Bell’s Drive-In and Taco Tia — but he was envisioning something altogether different for Taco Bell.
 Specifically, he had an idea for a small walk-up taco stand surrounded by “shops, live music and fire pits,” according to Taco Bell .